kncr-f/Social_Network_Project/README.md

 ## Features

 -First name, last name, email and password are all required fields.
 If a login user can not remember the password, user can click a forgot password link.
- With the help of amazon SES a varification code can be sent to user's email and if it is typed correctly, user can reset the password.
+ With the help of amazon SES a verification code can be sent to user's email and if it is typed correctly, user can reset the password.

 -Visitors can see recent users and also search by user name.
 If they click an other users profile they can see mutual friends, if there is.